What is Delphi Philosophy?

 How does Delphi Philosophy compare to other forms of philosophy for children?

 It has much in common but there also some key differences – including the bespoke story and underlying skill development framework.
 Discover more here.

-Can I use Delphi the Philosopher just as a story?
+Can I use the resources just as a story?

 Yes.
-The scheme of work is entirely optional and much of the benefit can be gained by simply reading the story to the class and discussing the questions.
+The schemes of work are entirely optional and much of the benefit can be gained by simply reading the story to the class and discussing the questions.
 All our stories include a Quick Start guide to get going without any fuss or need for a huge amount of training.
 However, by using the scheme of work and accompanying Teacher’s Guide you will likely achieve a greater impact on children’s learning skills.